-31.1.6 \$\$EN^MXMLDOM(): XML-Initial Processing of XML Document, Build In-memory Image containing the document or a filename and path reference identifying the document on the host system.
+32.1.6 \$\$EN^MXMLDOM(): XML-Initial Processing of XML Document, Build In-memory Image

+Description This extrinsic function performs initial processing of the XML document.
+The containing the document or a filename and path reference identifying the document on the host system.
 If a global root is passed, the document either must be stored in standard VA FileMan word-processing format or may occur in sequentially numbered nodes below the root node.
 Thus, if the global reference is "^XYZ", the global must be of one of the following formats: